 Our approach to education weaves together elements of experiential, expeditionary, and problem-based learning.
 In starting with a very 'hands-on' approach, active participation and critical thinking are important elements in the SOI learning process.
 Through posing questions, experimenting and constructing meaning, the learning becomes personal, relational and exploratory in nature.
 Our expeditions become symbolic learning journeys from the initial development of ideas, to addressing problems and possible solutions, to final reflections.
 We recognize that the journey will be unique for each student, as will the manner in which each student effects positive change in his/her individual lives following the expedition.

 On expedition, several different learning formats are used depending on the topic being explored, our location, weather conditions, and the skills and experiences of the education team members in which we have assembled.
-These learning formats include: lectures, workshops and hands-on activities that will be shore, zodiac, and ship-based in setting.
+These learning formats include: lectures, participatory presentations, workshops and hands-on activities that will be shore, Zodiac, and ship-based in setting.
 We also incorporate small group discussion and reflection opportunities into our days through "pod teams."
 The following are some general examples of the lectures, workshops, hands-on activities and pod time topics that take place on our expeditions.

 - Terrestrial ecology